Congratulations, you’ve finally made it into Merch by Amazon.

 It is important to lower sales during seasons such as Christmas, and New Year’s.

-Right at the beginning of the sale period.
+This strategy can be used for your Amazon Merch pricing right at the beginning of the sale period.

 Once this period is over, you can gradually mark up the price of these designs by $1, monitor how it’s performing, and continue to mark up until you find a price that’s high enough while still getting buyers.